🎉Grand Opening: June 2026

 Their primary focus is on preventing and treating gum disease, removing hardened deposits from the teeth, and educating patients about effective home care routines.
 While a dentist typically carries out examinations, diagnoses, and restorative treatments, the hygienist concentrates specifically on the health of the gums and the cleanliness of the tooth surfaces.

 Many patients visit a dental hygienist on a regular basis — often every three to six months — depending on their individual oral health needs.
-The frequency of hygiene visits is usually recommended by your dentist following a clinical dental examination.
+The frequency of hygiene visits is usually recommended by your dentist following a clinical assessment.
 For some patients, particularly those with a history of gum disease or those undergoing orthodontic treatment, more frequent appointments may be beneficial.

 Understanding the distinct role of a hygienist can help patients appreciate why these appointments are an important part of a comprehensive dental care plan, rather than simply a cosmetic add-on.